 Re BKR SGHC 201

 2 Step Test

-- Functional Component: Individual unable to make decision for himself in relation to the matter
+Functional Component: Individual unable to make a decision for himself in relation to the matter

 S5 MCA: A person is unable to make a decision where he cannot:-

-- Assesed on the totality of evidence before the court
+Assessed on the totality of the evidence before the court

 At PKWA Law, our Family Lawyers frequently act for family members to do up their LPA or apply to the court to appoint a Deputy under the Mental Capacity Act.
 Our fees for an MCA application start at $2900.

 Summary of our Fees for an Application under the Mental Capacity Act to Appoint a Deputy.

 $2,900 – iFAMS application (restricted to the use of monies below $60,000).